rprador/rprador/differential_eqns/first-order-odes.md

 $$ a_0 y + a_1 y' + a_2 y'' + a_3 y''' + \dots + a_{(n-1)}y^{(n-1)} + a_{n}y^{(n)} = b; $$

 If the coefficients $a$ and $b$ are constants or functions of x, we call this a **linear** differential equation.
 Otherwise, it is **nonlinear**.
 All of the previous examples above, except the fourth one, are linear.
 Differential equations that include products of derivatives or functions that are not polynomials (trigonometric, exponential, etc.) are nonlinear.
-Additionally, if $b=0$, the equation is **homogenous**; otherwise, it is **nonhomogenous**.
+Additionally, if $b=0$, the equation is **homogenous**; otherwise, it is **inhomogenous**.

 ## Solving First-Order ODEs